 4. Select the Correct Filing Status

 Your filing status has a major impact on your tax situation, as this determines both your tax rate and your standard deduction rate.
 Whatever your personal situation, you are likely to have a choice of two or more filing statuses.
 If you are married, you can choose between married filing jointly and married filing separately.
-Single parents can file as single but often can get a better deal on their taxes by filing as head of household.
+Single parents can file as single but can often get a better deal on their taxes by filing as head of household.

 5. Take College Classes